KodingBTW/hexstring/README.md

 To insert Script:
 1. Import Script in Select Files
-2. Refill all onformation or use open config in file tab
+2. Refill all spaces or use open config in file tab
 3. Press insert Script to ROM

+More information in README.txt

 ## Console
+HexString allows the use of console commands for script creation using the included "console.exe"
 ```
 console.exe [extract | insert] inFileName outFileName
 ```